 Not that she wasn’t good at other things.
 I mean, she could scull and write, but if she ever tells you she’s good at basketball, that’s just not true.
 I should know.
 I lost out on winning a car because she couldn’t make a lousy free throw.
 But she is personable.
 She has friends all over the country.
 She jokes that I’m her best friend from the second semester of her senior year in high school, but I don’t think that’s very funny.
 She does have friends, though, pretty much everywhere.
 Some of us think that this is just so she has a free place to stay…everywhere.

 And her kids are really special, and I guess she deserves some credit for that.
-Tiff graduated from Yale and got an MBA and was a consultant traveling all over the place and is now getting a post bacc to go to medical school, and Jonathon graduated from Penn, worked on the Olympics for NBC, has friends all over the place, and is an entrepreneur living both in Philadelphia and New York.
+Tiff graduated from Yale and got an MBA and is now married and in medical school, and Jonathon graduated from Penn, worked on the Olympics for NBC, has friends all over the place, and is living in New York, working on a startup.
 They’re not only smart, they’re good people, really decent people.
 And her husband Jon’s a really good guy, yet in another college presidency, this time at Manhattanville north of NYC, and he’s still hanging out with her, so that must mean something.
 Jon was never fired from any of the colleges where he’s worked because Jean spilled something on someone important (although, the truth is, she has done that, but the colleges, and Jon, were quite forgiving).
 I heard she even learned to cook meatloaf (of course, anyone can cook something, but the question is, can you eat it…).
 But still, its neat to see someone you knew ‘way back when’ develop a new passion, something special.
 I mean, at fifty.
 Getting it in just under the wire, before the big chill.
 I hope she has a chance to make a lot more.

 Okay, finally, this is us.
 Note who’s manning the 35 mm camera.
 Ahem.